ginthozan-v/persolkelly-assignment-fe/README.md

 ## To run the project

-• Clone the project and In the project directory, you can run: /
+• Clone the project and In the project directory, you can run:/
 • `npm install` /
 • `npm start`